Customer engagement process

 Related terms

-- Lead Generation: the top-of-loop activity that populates the awareness and acquisition stages.
+- Lead Generation: top-of-funnel activity that identifies and qualifies prospective buyers.

 FAQ